Delicious Garlic Mashed Potatoes! Creamy & filled with so much flavor! Simple & easy to make mashed potatoes! Try these for your next dinner!

 Olive oil – I love the rich taste of olive oil in this recipe, and, along with starchy potato cooking water, it makes these garlic mashed potatoes just as creamy as any I’ve had with butter, milk, or sour cream.

 Salt and pepper – Absolute essentials!
-For optimum flavor, I salt the potato cooking water as well as mixing salt and pepper into the mashed potatoes.
+For optimum flavor, I salt the potato cooking water and mix salt and pepper into the mashed potatoes.

 How to Make Mashed Potatoes